erikae-9/Dynamic-model-H_DR/README.txt

 About the Direct reduction model

-	This model is built during the master thesis project "Dynamic modeling and simulation of Direct reduction furnace" in the spring of 2024.
+	This model is built during the master thesis project "Dynamic modeling and simulation of Direct reduction furnace" in the spring of 2024 (Thesis can be found here: https://urn.kb.se/resolve?urn=urn:nbn:se:ltu:diva-107922).
 	The model is centered on the 1D mass- and energy balances inside the furnace and the Unreacted shrinking core model for describing the pellet reduction, it also contains tables and expressions for how material constants, equation coefficients etc. changes with temperature and concentration.
 For full details of the model, see the thesis report.